- Best Time to Go to Siargao

-Philippine Airlines, Cebu Pacific Air, and Skyjet have regular direct flights to Siargao from Manila, Cebu, and Davao.
+Philippine Airlines, Cebu Pacific Air, and Skyjet have regular direct Siargao flights from Manila, Cebu, and Davao.
 It's best to book months in advance, as prices can skyrocket the closer you get to your departure date.

 If you’re coming from outside of the Philippines, you will have to travel to either Manila-Ninoy Aquino International Airport in Luzon, Mactan-Cebu International Airport in the Visayas, or Surigao Airport and Davao International Airport in Mindanao.

-The Ninoy Aquino International Airport (NAIA) Airport in Luzon would be your jumpoff point if you're connecting flight is in Manila.
+The Ninoy Aquino International Airport (NAIA) Airport in Luzon would be your jumpoff point if your connecting flight is in Manila.
 NAIA is connected to several international destinations in North East and Southeast Asia, Middle East, Oceania, North America, and Europe.
-From NAIA, you can fly directly to Sayak Airport in Siargao.
+From NAIA, there are direct Manila to Siargao flights to Sayak Airport.

 Photo by Mactan-Cebu International Airport

 You also have the choice to fly to the Mactan-Cebu International airport in the Visayas.
-You can then catch a flight to Siargao Island from there.
+You can then book Cebu to Siargao flights from there.
 Cebu is closer to Siargao than Manila so travel time is shorter and plane fares are most likely lower.
 Mactan-Cebu airport is connected to 21 international destinations.

 Another option is to fly to Francisco Bangoy International Airport in Davao, commonly referred to as the Davao International Airport in Mindanao.
 This airport is connected to Asian destinations like Hongkong, Singapore, and Taiwan.
 You can ride a plane to Siargao from Davao airport.